-'tabletop exercise' means a disaster preparedness activity that bring together heads of lines of business and leaders of business process to evaluate their state of readiness for crisis management, disaster recovery and business continuity through the review and discussion of various time-phased realistic emergency situations or scenario; discuss the actions to be taken in a particular emergency; undertake the testing of emergency plan; clarify roles and responsibilities of heads of line and leaders of business in emergency situation and identify additional mitigation and preparedness needs or action plans for continued improvement of the emergency plan.
+'Tabletop exercise' means a disaster preparedness activity that brings together heads of lines of business and leaders of business processes to evaluate their state of readiness for crisis management, disaster recovery and business continuity through the review and discussion of various time-phased realistic emergency situations or scenario; discuss the actions to be taken in a particular emergency; undertake the testing of emergency plan; clarify roles and responsibilities of heads of line and leaders of business in emergency situation and identify additional mitigation and preparedness needs or action plans for continued improvement of the emergency plan.

-- 11. These Guidelines may be cited as Disaster Recovery Guidelines for the Nigerian Telecommunications Industry, 2017.
+11. These Guidelines may be cited as Disaster Recovery Guidelines for the Nigerian Communications Industry, 2023.